 Texts will cost the donation amount plus one standard network rate message, and you’ll be opting into hearing more from us.
 If you would like to donate but don’t wish to hear more from us, please text BELMONTNOINFO instead.

 Can I take part in communion?

-We share communion either morning or evening each week.
+We share communion regularly.
 We gladly welcome all who follow Jesus Christ as their saviour and Lord to share in communion.
 The bread is gluten free, and the wine is non-alcoholic.